Perceptrons (book)

 This book is the center of a long-standing controversy in the study of artificial intelligence.
 It is claimed that pessimistic predictions made by the authors were responsible for a change in the direction of research in AI, concentrating efforts on so-called "symbolic" systems, a line of research that petered out and contributed to the so-called AI winter of the 1980s, when AI's promise was not realized.

-The meat of Perceptrons is a number of mathematical proofs which acknowledge some of the perceptrons' strengths while also showing major limitations.
+The crux of Perceptrons is a number of mathematical proofs which acknowledge some of the perceptrons' strengths while also showing major limitations.
 The most important one is related to the computation of some predicates, such as the XOR function, and also the important connectedness predicate.
 The problem of connectedness is illustrated at the awkwardly colored cover of the book, intended to show how humans themselves have difficulties in computing this predicate.
+One reviewer, Earl Hunt, noted that the XOR function is difficult for humans to acquire as well during concept learning experiments.

+Publication history

+When Papert arrived at MIT in 1963, Minsky and Papert decided to write a theoretical account on the limitations of perceptrons.
+It took until 1969 for them to finish solving the mathematical problems that unexpectedly turned up as they wrote.
+The first edition was printed in 1969.
+Handwritten alterations were made by the authors for the second printing in 1972.
+The handwritten notes include some references to the review for the first edition.

+An "expanded edition" was published in 1988, which adds a prologue and an epilogue to discuss the revival of neural networks in the 1980s, but no new scientific results.
+In 2017, the expanded edition was re-printed, with a foreword by Léon Bottou that discusses the book from the perspective of someone working in deep learning.

 Background

 The perceptron is a neural net developed by psychologist Frank Rosenblatt in 1958 and is one of the most famous machines of its period.
 In 1960, Rosenblatt and colleagues were able to show that the perceptron could in finitely many training cycles learn any task that its parameters could embody.
 The perceptron convergence theorem was proved for single-layer neural nets.

 During this period, neural net research was a major approach to the brain-machine issue that had been taken by a significant number of individuals.
 Reports by the New York Times and statements by Rosenblatt claimed that neural nets would soon be able to see images, beat humans at chess, and reproduce.
 At the same time, new approaches including symbolic AI emerged.
 Different groups found themselves competing for funding and people, and their demand for computing power far outpaced available supply.